Colorado bill would allow civil action on past sexual abuse

 In Colorado, the statute of limitations currently allows victims six years after they turn 18 to bring any legal action.

-Kady plans to testify Thursday in support of the bill.
-He said that while it won’t stop sexual molestation from happening, he believes it will create more accountability for institutions faced with the possibility of paying millions of dollars in damages.
+Kady, who testified in support of the bill, said that while it won’t stop sexual molestation from happening, he believes it will create more accountability for institutions faced with the possibility of paying millions of dollars in damages.

 He added: “A lot of companies, a lot of organizations, the bottom line is money.
 And if their bottom line is hurt then they’re gone.
 You gotta hit them where they hurt.”